 Medical Negligence Leading To Death Compensation Claims

-By Jo Anderson.
-Last Updated 3rd January 2024.
-In this guide, we will discuss fatal medical negligence claims and how you could potentially claim on behalf of a loved one.
-Medical negligence can have serious consequences, and if you’ve lost a loved one due to the negligence of a medical professional, you may be due compensation.
+By Stephen Burke.
+Last Updated 8th October 2024.
+In this guide, we will discuss fatal medical negligence claims and how you could potentially claim compensation on behalf of a family member who has passed away.
+Medical negligence can have serious consequences, and if you’ve lost a loved one because of ultimately the negligence of a medical professional, you may be due compensation.

-First, we will discuss the definition of medical negligence and the duty of care that all medical professionals owe their patients.
+First, we will discuss the definition of medical negligence and what duty of care should be followed by medical professionals that they owe to their patients.
 We’ll also explore how medical negligence could lead to death.

-Following this, we’ll talk about compensation amounts for medical negligence resulting in death, including who is eligible to claim for the death of another person and the kinds of compensation you could receive.
+Following this, we’ll talk about compensation amounts for fatal medical negligence, including who is eligible when it comes to making a claim for the death of another person and the compensation kinds which may be awarded.

 Our advisors are on hand to help if you need it.
 They can answer any questions you might have about the claims process and can potentially put you in contact with one of our solicitors.
 To get started: